-Mrs. Tracy Pettis-Jones has worked for Montgomery County Public Schools for twenty-four years.
+Mrs. Tracy Pettis-Jones has worked for Montgomery County Public Schools for twenty-five years.
 She received her Bachelor's Degree from Norfolk State University, Master's Degree from University of Maryland, College Park, and Administration Certification from George Washington University.
 She has worked as a Special Education teacher at RICA and White Oak Middle Schools, and as a teacher and administrator at Paint Branch High School for 17 years.
 Most recently, Tracy was the Acting Principal at Paint Branch High School.
 Tracy brings a wealth of knowledge and experience to our school.
-She is married to Gary and has three adult children and a 13 year old daughter.
+She is married to Gary and has three adult children and a 14-year-old daughter.
 Tracy enjoys reading and family road trips.
 She looks forward to serving the Montgomery Blair High School community.

 Candace Wilkerson, Assistant School Administrator

-Mrs. Wilkerson has worked for MCPS for four years, most recently as a Special Education Teacher at Northwood High School.
+Mrs. Wilkerson has worked for MCPS for five years, most recently as a Special Education Teacher at Northwood High School.
 She has fourteen years of education experience in Georgia, working with Students with Disabilities, Career Technical Education, STEM and Debate Team.
 Candace received her Bachelor of Science from Brenau University, in Gainesville, Georgia; Master of Education Administration from Troy College, Troy Alabama; Master of Special Education, Cambridge College, Cambridge, Massachusetts; and she has an Advanced Graduate Degree/Education Specialist in Curriculum and Instruction, from Cambridge College, Cambridge, Massachusetts.
 She is married with four adult sons and enjoys reading, fishing and spending time outdoors with her family.
 She is looking forward to serving the Montgomery Blair High School Community.